vcarteroffice/data_ai_fall_2025/capstone_project/capstone_timeline.md

 - [ ] Data in hand and start analysis
 - [ ] Get to know your data (create a data dictionary if needed)
 - [ ] Clean the data
-- [ ] Do exploritory analysis - ask questions of the data
+- [ ] Do exploratory analysis - ask questions of the data

 ## Week 2